Alluxio/alluxio/docs/Configuring-Tachyon-with-S3.md

 However, there is also an option to use a different implementation to communicate with S3; the S3 client provided by Hadoop.
-In order to disable the Tachyon S3 client (and enable the Hadoop S3 client) additional modifications to your application must be made.
+In order to disable the Tachyon S3 client (and enable the Hadoop S3 client), additional modifications to your application must be made.
 When including the `tachyon-client` module in your application, the `tachyon-underfs-s3` should be excluded to disable the native client, and to use the Hadoop S3 client: